vuejs/docs/src/guide/reusability/composables.md

 - If your are working in an application that utilizes [Server-Side Rendering](/guide/advanced/server-side-rendering.html) (SSR), make sure to perform DOM-specific side effects in post-mount lifecycle hooks, e.g. `onMounted()`.
 These hooks are only called in the browser so you can ensure code inside it has access to the DOM.

 - Make sure to clean up side effects in `onUnmounted()`.
 For example, if a composable sets up a DOM event listener, it should remove that listener in `onUnmounted()` (as we have seen in the `useMouse()` example).
-It can also be a good idea to use [a composable that automatically does this for you](https://vueuse.org/core/useeventlistener/).
+It can also be a good idea to use a composable that automatically does this for you, like the `useEventListener()` example.

 ### Usage Restrictions